Welcome

 The Religious Society of Friends (Quakers) was founded by George Fox in the mid 1600’s in England.
 Its founders sought to return to the central teachings of Christ and emphasized that each person could have a direct relationship with God.
 Friends around the world continue to seek spiritual truth with Divine guidance.
 Our roots are in the Christian tradition.
 We believe that there is God in everyone.
 In our silent worship, we seek divine inspiration and guidance to bring God’s vision to our lives.
 Through our lives we seek to live the testimonies of peace, simplicity, integrity, and equality because we believe that they will bring heaven to earth.
 We seek to walk gently over the earth seeking that of God in everyone.
 You are always welcome to join us in worship.

-Time of worship: 10 am at Youth Service Bureau, except for Christmas and Easter that take place in homes (call for details)
+Time of worship: 10 am at Youth Service Bureau, except for Christmas and Easter that take place in homes.
+We meet the 2nd and 4th Sunday of the month.
+For more information call 219-945-9260.

 You can obtain additional information from the following websites: